-CDHA exists so that its members are able to provide quality preventive, and therapeutic oral healthcare as well as health promotion for all members of the Canadian public.
+CDHA exists so that its members are able to provide quality preventive and therapeutic oral health care as well as health promotion for the Canadian public.

 The board's decisions on strategic direction take the form of specific, measurable outcomes called "Ends".

 - Public Policy Environment - Public policy barriers are reduced to ensure members can practise as primary health care providers.

 *as defined in BCHDA – Position statement Primary Health Care Release 1 (March 2010)